Our 401(k) plan solution makes plan design easier for you and retirement savings more accessible for your clients.

 Profit-sharing flexibility.
 Business owners have the option to contribute company profits back to employees’ 401(k) plan accounts.

 Protection through an ERISA fidelity bond.
 Business owners will get an ERISA fidelity bond to protect the plan's assets (up to $250,000 in assets, which equals a $25,000 bond).
+After three years, a renewal letter will be sent and the business owner can choose to accept the renewal at their own expense, or consult with their financial professional and/or TPA in choosing another bond provider.

 Easy-to-use online platform for plan administration.
 Business owners will manage their plan using the intuitive Ubiquity Retirement + Savings® platform.